moq-wg/moq-transport/draft-ietf-moq-transport.md

 Relay:

-: An entitly that is both a Publisher and a Subscriber, but not the Original Publisher or End Subscriber.
+: An entity that is both a Publisher and a Subscriber, but not the Original Publisher or End Subscriber.

 Upstream: